+CONCLUSIONS

 Our findings emphasize that low-level environmental cobalt exposure represents a significant risk factor for mortality in the U.S., particularly in the context of CVD deaths.
 However, this risk associated with cobalt exposure has been ignored all along, despite the fact that every individual inevitably encounters cobalt in their daily life.
 Reducing cobalt exposure levels could potentially prevent a substantial number of CVD deaths.
 These research findings underscore new perspectives critical for developing comprehensive strategies to prevent CVD-related deaths.

+Ethics Approval and Consent to Participate

+This study utilized publicly available data from the National Health and Nutrition Examination Survey (NHANES).
+The NHANES protocol was approved by the National Center for Health Statistics (NCHS) Research Ethics Review Board, and all participants provided informed consent.
+The study strictly adhered to the principles outlined in the Declaration of Helsinki.
+As this study involved secondary analysis of de-identified data, additional ethical approval was not required.

 Author Contributions: